AIAngels

 Sienna Russo

 Sienna Russo is the alternative.
-Her register skews more emotional than sensory — the texture is feeling rather than physical detail.
+Her register skews more emotional than sensory, the texture is feeling instead of physical detail.
 Scenes with her are about what's underneath the surface.
 Best for scenes where the emotional beat matters more than the physical setting.

 Stella